hadley/adv-r/Namespaces.md

  `install.packages` to download package dependencies automatically.

 * In the `NAMESPACE` file, to make all the functions in the dependency available to your code.
-The easiest way to do this is to add `@imports package-name` to you package documentation.
+The easiest way to do this is to add `@imports package-name` to your package documentation:

+      #' @docType package
+      #' ...
+      #' @imports stringr MASS

 There are two alternatives to using `@imports`, but these are not currently
 recommended: